-- Participants who, as of January 1, 2011, continue to accrue pension benefits or are eligible to continue to accrue pension benefits upon returning from a leave of absence under the pension equity formula of the Caterpillar Inc. Retirement Income Plan ("RIP").
-Pension benefit accruals under RIP for these participants will cease on January 1, 2020, at which time these participants will move into Group 1. - Participants who were employed by participating employers that were in existence on December 31, 2010 who did not participate in RIP or the Solar Turbines Incorporated Retirement Plan. - Participants at specified facilities that have adopted the Plan.
-Effective dates for these participants vary based on the adoption of the Plan.
-Participants should refer to the Plan documents for a complete list.
+Group 2A Participants - Participants who, as of January 1, 2011, continue to accrue pension benefits or are eligible to continue to accrue pension benefits upon returning from a leave of absence under the final earnings formula or the credited service formula of the Caterpillar Inc. Retirement Income Plan ("RIP").
+Pension benefit accruals for these participants will cease on January 1, 2020, at which time these participants will become Group 1B Participants.